-- Full-scope audits were performed on the financial information of four Belgium components using component materiality.
-These procedures included a combination of tests of details and analytical procedures. - Specified audit procedures were carried out on a further 12 components located in the UK, Netherlands, Belgium and Austria.
-These procedures included a combination of tests of details and analytical procedures. - For those components that were not individually significant to the Group, we carried out analytical procedures.
+- Full-scope audit procedures were performed on the financial information of four Belgium components using component materiality.
+These procedures included a combination of tests of details and analytical procedures. - Specified audit procedures were carried out on a further thirteen components located in the UK, Netherlands, Belgium and Austria.
+These procedures included a combination of tests of details and analytical procedures.

+For those components that were not individually significant to the group, we carried out analytical procedures.